-&lt;sup>10 Municipal Law and Procedure Manual, p.
+10 Municipal Law and Procedure Manual, p.
 17-3.

-- the contract, within the lawful and reasonable contemplation of the parties, to be satisfied out of the current revenues for the year or out of some fund then within the immediate control of the corporation."
+- b.
+Texas Supreme Court Definition of "Debt" - "The term 'debt' as used in the constitution means any pecuniary obligation imposed by contract, except such as were, at the date of the contract, within the lawful and reasonable contemplation of the parties, to be satisfied out of the current revenues for the year or out of some fund then within the immediate control of the corporation."
 McNeill v.
 City of Waco, 33 S.W.
 322, 324 (Tex.
-1895). - 2) Court notes exceptions to the constitutional requirement to levy a tax and establish a sinking fund, if the obligation is payable out of either: - a) The current revenues for the year of the contract (also, codified in Texas Local Government Code §271.093); or - b) Any other fund within the immediate control of a city. - 3) Expenditures past the current budget year are "subject to appropriation."
+1895). - Court notes exceptions to the constitutional requirement to levy a tax and establish a sinking fund, if the obligation is payable out of either: - a) The current revenues for the year of the contract (also, codified in Texas Local Government Code §271.093); or - b) Any other fund within the immediate control of a city. - Expenditures past the current budget year are "subject to appropriation." - c.

-c.
 Tex.
 Const.
 Art.
-3, §52

-- 1) Specific Authority.
-A city must have specific authority to issue bonds for a specific purpose. - 2) Constitutional Authority.
-Authorizes bonds for several purposes: - a) Improvements to rivers, creeks, and streams to prevent overflow or to permit irrigation or navigation. - b) Construction of paved, graveled or macadamized roads, and turnpikes. - c) Construction of ponds, lakes, dams, reservoirs, and canals for the purpose of irrigation, drainage, or navigation.
-12 - 3) Legislative Authority.
+3, §52 - 1) Specific Authority.
+A city must have specific authority to issue bonds for a specific purpose.11 - 2) Constitutional Authority.
+Authorizes bonds for several purposes: - a) Improvements to rivers, creeks, and streams to prevent overflow or to permit irrigation or navigation. - b) Construction of paved, graveled or macadamized roads, and turnpikes. - c) Construction of ponds, lakes, dams, reservoirs, and canals for the purpose of irrigation, drainage, or navigation.12 - Legislative Authority.
 Legislature has authority to allow cities to issue bonds. - d.
 Municipal Bonds.
-Texas Government Code §1331.001 authorizes bonds for the following purposes: - Construction or purchase of permanent improvements inside the municipal boundaries, including public buildings, waterworks, and sewers. - 2) Construction or improvement of streets and bridges of municipality. - 3) Construction or purchase of building sites of buildings for the public schools or other institutions of learning inside the municipality, if the municipality has assumed exclusive control over those facilities.
+Texas Government Code §1331.001 authorizes bonds for the following purposes: - Construction or purchase of permanent improvements inside the municipal boundaries, including public buildings, waterworks, and sewers.13 - Construction or improvement of streets and bridges of municipality.14 - 3) Construction or purchase of building sites of buildings for the public schools or other institutions of learning inside the municipality, if

-&lt;sup>11 Tex.
+11 Tex.
 Const.
 Art.
 3, §52

-&lt;sup>12 Municipal Law and Procedure Manual, p.
+12 Municipal Law and Procedure Manual, p.
 17-2.

-&lt;sup>13 Texas Gov't Code, §1331.001(1).
+13 Texas Gov't Code, §1331.001(1).

-&lt;sup>14 Texas Gov't Code, §1331.001(2).
+14 Texas Gov't Code, §1331.001(2).